Optykan/Shopify-W2019-Dev/README.md

 Due to time constraints (and other homework), I chose to go with a Firestore database as it is extremely easy to set up and I was already familiar with it.

+## ID Generation

+IDs are generated based on the Date timestamp and a randomly generated string resulting in a total length of 20 characters.
+When scaled up, this may result in ID collisions.
+However, in a production database we would probably use SQL for data instead of NoSQL, and make use of auto increment.

 ## Routing

 Everything is located under the `/shops` endpoint, as Shops contain all the desired underlying items.